wasmerio/wasmer/lib/compiler-cranelift/README.md

 We recommend using this compiler only for development proposes.
-For production we recommend using `wasmer-compiler-llvm` as it offers a much better runtime speed (50% faster in average).
+For production we recommend using `wasmer-compiler-llvm` as it offers a much better runtime speed (50% faster on average).

 ### Acknowledgments